wasserstadtspindlersfeld/home/readme.md

 - Creating an [issue](https://github.com/wasserstadtspindlersfeld/home/issues)
 - Creating a [pull request](https://github.com/wasserstadtspindlersfeld/home/pulls)

-**If you find this helpful, you can consider buying me a coffee here:** [https://buymeacoffee.com/tamasfulop](https://buymeacoffee.com/tamasfulop)
+**If you find this helpful, you can support the page by buying a coffee for me:** [https://buymeacoffee.com/tamasfulop](https://buymeacoffee.com/tamasfulop)